phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 [`hlt` instruction]: https://en.wikipedia.org/wiki/HLT_(x86_instruction)

-To implement this, we create a new `sleep_if_idle` method to our executor and call it from our `run` method:
+To implement this, we create a new `sleep_if_idle` method in our executor and call it from our `run` method:

 ```rust
 // in src/task/executor.rs